 - Some types of income are exempt if falling under the specific definition of foreign-source income.
 However, “foreign-source” almost never includes income earned through active work while on the territory of Georgia (such as working from your laptop).
 Read about what types of income would have zero tax liability in Georgia and which are tax liable here.

 - Some countries offer tax credits or other types of programs which allow you to offset the taxes you will pay in Georgia against the taxes you will pay at home.
 If you are from the USA, we have a detailed guide on options for reducing your US tax burden while living in Georgia.

-- Operating a foreign business from within Georgia without being registered here is technically illegal under certain circumstances, and may incur fines and back taxes if you do not register it in a timely manner.
+- Operating a foreign business (legal entity) from within Georgia without being registered can incur a number of additional tax and legal obligations and may incur fines and back taxes if you do not register it in a timely manner.